michalsternadel/AzureDataStudio-Fastdrop/README.md

 # FastDrop

-Extension to Azure Data Studio that adds a "Drop all databases" option when right-clicking on a Databases.
+Extension to Azure Data Studio that adds a "Drop all databases" option when right-clicking on the "Databases" node.

 ## Features